szapp/FeatShare/doc/tutorial.rst

 Imagine a programming project in which we want to modify a set of constants.

 This project is shared with different parties.
-The project turned into many independent projects, all sharing the same base structure, but differing a lot.
+The project turned into many independent projects, all sharing the same underlying structure, but deviating a lot.
 Of course, the projects are not compatible anymore and exchanging files is not possible.
-Here are parts we want to modify.
+Here is the part we want to modify.

 path\\to\\file1.cpp